kevinThulnith/kevinThulnith/README.md

 ✍ You can find my resume [here](--cvLink)

-⚡ Fun fact, Good freinds make the best days.
+⚡ Fun fact, Good friends make the best days.

 🤝 I’m available for freelancing.